 A Comprehensive Guide to Financial Derivatives: Understanding Futures

 are complex financial instruments that have become increasingly popular in today's markets.
-One such derivative is the contract, which allows investors to speculate on the price movements of various assets, from commodities to stocks.
+One such derivative is the , which allows investors to speculate on the price movements of various assets, from to stocks.
 In this article, we will provide a comprehensive guide to understanding futures contracts, including their mechanics, benefits, and risks.
 Whether you are a beginner looking to dip your toes into futures options or a seasoned investor wanting to expand your portfolio, this article is a must-read.
 So, let's dive in and explore the fascinating world of financial derivatives and futures contracts.

 1. Introduction to Financial Derivatives: Understanding Futures Contracts